sky1core/regobrick/README.md

 ## Usage

-Below is an example of how to use RegoBrick with decimal input data.
+Below is an example of how to use RegoBrick with Number input data.
-We create a decimal value from a string to avoid floating-point precision issues, then pass it to RegoBrick as input.

-By including `import data.regobrick.default_false` in your policy, RegoBrick automatically inserts a default rule (for example, `default allow = false`), ensuring that if the condition isn’t met, the rule defaults to `false`.
+By including `import data.regobrick.default_false` in your policy, RegoBrick automatically inserts a default rule (for example, `default allow = false`), ensuring that if the condition isn't met, the rule defaults to `false`.

 ```go
 package main